-detected and shifting may be restricted.
+"limp-home" operation or when a transmission problem has been detected and shifting may be restricted.
 If the light remains on, have the system serviced immediately by your authorized dealer.

-Traction ControlTM (RTT) (if equipped): Displays when the Traction ControlTM system is active.
+Traction control (RTT) (if equipped): Displays when the traction control system is active.
 If the light remains on, have the system serviced immediately by your authorized dealer.
-Refer to

-Traction ControlTM in the Driving chapter for more information
+Refer to Traction the vehicle as soon as safely possible, switch off the engine and let it cool.
+Refer to Engine coolant in the Maintenance and Specifications chapter.